 2.2.
-Data collection
+Data Collection

-All baseline and follow-up examinations were conducted at Kangbuk Samsung Hospital Health Screening Center88clinics.
-Data regarding patients' demographic characteristics, behavioral factors, medical history, and medication use89were collected using a standardized, self-administered questionnaire, while anthropometry, blood pressure, and90serum biochemical parameters were measured by trained staff during the health examination.
-Depressive symptoms91were assessed using the Korean version of the Center for Epidemiologic Studies Depression (CES-D) scale and were92categorized as having CES-D scores < 16 or $\geq$ 16.[27,28]93
+All baseline and follow-up examinations were conducted at Kangbuk Samsung Hospital Health Screening Center clinics.
+The data regarding patients' demographic characteristics, behavioral factors, medical history, and medication use were collected using a standardized, self-administered questionnaire, while anthropometry, blood pressure, and serum biochemical parameters were measured by trained staff during the health examination.
+Depressive symptoms were assessed using the Korean version of the Center for Epidemiologic Studies Depression (CES-D) scale and were categorized as having CES-D scores < 16 or $\geq$ 16 [27,28].

-Sleep duration and quality were assessed using the validated Pittsburgh Sleep Quality Index (PSQI) at baseline and 94 during the follow-up sessions.
-[29] The PSQI is a validated 19-item self-administered questionnaire used to evaluate 95 sleep quality during the previous month.
-The PSQI consists of seven components: subjective sleep quality, sleep 96 latency, sleep duration, habitual sleep efficiency, sleep disturbances, use of sleeping medication, and daytime 97 function.
-Each component score ranged from 0 (best) to 3 (worst sleep properties), and the PSQI score was 98 calculated as the sum of each component score to generate an overall score.
-In one of the PSQI items, the subjects 99 were asked to report the hours of actual sleep at night in a typical 24 h period over the previous month.
-Sleep 100 duration was categorized into $\leq$ 5, 6, 7, 8, and $\geq$ 9 hours.
-Change in sleep duration was calculated for each subject as 101 the difference in sleep duration between baseline and subsequent visit (visit 1 and visit 2) values; these changes 102 were categorized into the following five groups: 1) decrease in sleep duration of > 1 hour, 2) decrease in sleep 103 duration of 0.1 to 1 hour, 3) 0 (stable sleep duration, reference), 4) increase in sleep duration of 0.1 to 1 hour, and 5) 104 increase in sleep duration of $\geq$ 1 hour.
-Poor sleep quality was defined as a PSQI score of $\geq$ 6, and good sleep quality 105 was defined as a PSQI score of < 6.
-Changes in sleep quality were categorized into the following four groups: 1) 106 persistently good sleep quality (good sleep quality at both baseline and follow up (reference group), 2) good sleep 107 quality at baseline but newly developed poor sleep quality at follow up, 3) poor sleep quality at baseline but good 108sleep quality at follow up, and 4) persistently poor sleep quality (poor sleep quality at both baseline and follow up).
-109
+Sleep duration and quality were assessed using the validated Pittsburgh Sleep Quality Index (PSQI) at baseline and during the follow-up sessions [29].
+The PSQI is a validated 19-item self-administered questionnaire used to evaluate sleep quality during the previous month.
+The PSQI consists of seven components: subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, use of sleeping medication, and daytime function.
+Each component score ranged from 0 (best) to 3 (worst sleep properties), and the PSQI score was calculated as the sum of each component score to generate an overall score.
+In one of the PSQI items, the subjects were asked to report the hours of actual sleep at night in a typical 24 h period over the previous month.
+Sleep duration was categorized into $\leq 5$ , 6, 7, 8, and $\geq 9$ h.
+The changes in sleep duration were calculated for each subject as the difference in sleep duration between baseline and subsequent visit (visit 1 and visit 2) values; these changes were categorized into the following five groups: (1) decrease in sleep duration of > 1 h, (2) decrease in sleep duration of 0.1 to 1 h, (3) 0 (stable sleep duration, reference), (4) increase in sleep duration of 0.1 to 1 h, and (5) increase in sleep duration of $\geq 1$ h.
+Poor sleep quality was defined as a PSQI score of $\geq 6$ , and good sleep quality was defined as a PSQI score of <6.
+Changes in sleep quality were categorized into the following four groups: (1) persistently good sleep quality (good sleep quality at both baseline and follow-up (reference group), (2) good sleep quality at baseline but newly developed poor sleep quality at follow-up, (3) poor sleep quality at baseline but good sleep quality at follow-up, and (4) persistently poor sleep quality (poor sleep quality at both baseline and follow-up).

-The diagnosis of HS was based on an abdominal ultrasound, performed by an experienced radiologist who was110blinded to the aim of the present study.
-This diagnosis was determined using standard criteria, including the111presence of a diffuse increase in fine echoes in the liver parenchyma compared with those of the kidney or spleen112parenchyma, deep beam attenuation, and bright vessel walls.[30]
-The inter-observer and intra-observer reliability113values for HS diagnoses were substantial (kappa statistic of 0.74) and excellent (kappa statistic of 0.94),114respectively.[26]115
+The diagnosis of HS was based on an abdominal ultrasound, performed by an experienced radiologist who was blind to the aim of the present study.
+This diagnosis was determined using standard criteria, including the presence of a diffuse increase in fine echoes in the liver parenchyma compared with those of the kidney or spleen parenchyma, deep beam attenuation, and bright vessel walls [30].
+The inter-observer and intra-observer reliability values for HS diagnoses were substantial (kappa statistic of 0.74) and excellent (kappa statistic of 0.94), respectively [26].

-To assess the risk of progression to more severe NAFLD, a non-invasive index of liver fibrosis, FIB-4, was used.[31]116The subjects were classified into three groups, reflecting the probability of advanced fibrosis based on the FIB-4117score: low (FIB-4 <1.30), intermediate (FIB-4 1.30-2.66), and high (FIB-4 $\geq$ 2.67).[31]118 fibrosis based on FIB-4 were treated as separate endpoints in each model.
-The event detection date was defined as123the earliest date of identification of HS or HS with an intermediate or high probability of liver fibrosis based on the124FIB-4 score, which was analyzed separately.
-The person-years were calculated as the sum of the follow-up duration125from baseline to the event detection date (HS or HS with fibrosis, separately) or until the final examination (before126December 31, 2019), whichever occurred first.
-Hazard ratios (HRs) and 95% confidence intervals (CIs) were127calculated using a Cox proportional hazards model.128
+To assess the risk of progression to more severe NAFLD, a non-invasive index of liver fibrosis, FIB-4, was used [31].
+The subjects were classified into three groups, reflecting the probability of advanced fibrosis based on the FIB-4 score: low (FIB-4 < 1.30), intermediate (FIB-4 1.30-2.66), and high (FIB-4 $\geq$ 2.67) [31].

+2.3.
+Statistical Analysis

-2..
-Statistical analysis 119 The baseline characteristics of the subjects were described according to the changes in sleep duration.
-120
+The baseline characteristics of the subjects were described according to the changes in sleep duration.